01100100/shredgang/content/pages/index.md

         justifyContent: flex-end
     subtitle: Future Events
   - type: ContactSection
-    title: Contact Us
+    title: Stay up-to-date
     text: |
-      We look forward to hearing from you.
+      We will  happily let you know when something is happening
     form:
       type: FormBlock
       title: Title of the form